eftieell/intro_programming_2/src/chapters/functions/function_keyword_arguments.md

 def main():
     attribute("Richard Wright", "Native Son")
-    # Oops, here's a bug, the arguments are in the wrong order!
+    # Oops, here's a bug below, the arguments are in the wrong order!
-    attribute("Harry Potter", "J.K.
-Rowling")
+    attribute("The Odyssey", "Homer")

 # Run the program:
 if __name__ == '__main__':